jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 See Yourself Health connects diabetics with fellow peers and health professionals to create a community striving towards better health.
-I led the development a cross–platform mobile app featuring an animated, interactive avatar that helped patients track and report symptoms.
+I led the development of a cross–platform mobile app featuring an animated, interactive avatar that helped patients track and report symptoms.

 ### Sefas Innovation ~ 2020